DEFENSE OF ARMED ROBBERY CHARGES

 If you are in possession of a weapon during the commission of a robbery, and even if you did not and never intended to use that weapon, you are likely to be charged with armed robbery under North Carolina law.
 Even for first-time offenders, a single momentary lapse in judgment or isolated act of desperation could result in you spending decades of your life behind bars.
 Your only chance of avoiding this inevitable fate may lie in the hands of a lawyer skilled in defending violent crime charges.
 It is critical that you contact an attorney experienced right away.

-At DeMent Askew & Johnson, we have over 40 years of experience defending armed robbery cases in and around Wake County, and we have a team of armed robbery attorneys with the skills and experience you need to prepare your strongest defense.
+At DeMent Askew & Johnson, we have over 40 years of experience defending armed robbery cases in and around Wake and Carteret County, and we have a team of armed robbery attorneys with the skills and experience you need to prepare your strongest defense.
 We will evaluate your case, answering all your questions and making sure you understand all the possible outcomes.
 Our goal is to achieve the best possible outcome for you, and we begin preparing to prevail at trial even while we attempt negotiations with the prosecutors’ office.
 Call to speak to one of our armed robbery attorneys for a free consultation today at 919-833-5555.

 Russell W. DeMent III